Hungarian Kuvasz Breed Summary

 |Other Names||Hungarian Kuvasz|

-These doggies are extremely loyal and devoted towards their 'hoomans' and will do everything they can to protect and guard them from potential threats.
+These dogs are extremely loyal and devoted towards their 'hoomans' and will do everything they can to protect and guard them against potential threats.
 Along with the fact they are fairly wary of strangers, they tend to make very good watch dogs!
-They are also very loyal, which in turn means they make loving family pets.
-Additionally, they get on very well with children and will never show any sign of aggression, as they are very gentle around them.
-On top of this, they are a very intelligent breed and so training is fairly easy!
-However, they aren't the best breed for first time owners and would suit a family who have experience with similar breeds.
-But with the right level of training and socialisation they are sure to make fantastic family pets.
+They are very loyal, which in turn means they make loving family pets and they get on very well with children, never showing any sign of aggression.
+On top of this, they are a very intelligent breed meaning training is fairly easy!
+They're not the best breed for first-time owners and would suit a family who has experience with similar breeds.